jt-collab-studio/STI/rules.md

+# Class Guidelines

 ## General Conduct
-1. **Respect**: Show respect for your classmates, instructor, and the learning environment.
-This includes listening when others are speaking and using respectful language.
-2. **Punctuality**: Arrive on time for each class.
-If you are late, enter quietly and find a seat without disrupting the class.
-3. **Preparedness**: Come to class prepared with all necessary materials, including notebooks, papers and pens.
+1. **Respect Everyone** – Listen when someone’s talking and speak respectfully.
+2. **Be On Time** – Come on time.
+If you’re late, enter quietly.
+3. **Be Ready** – Bring what you need: notebook, pen, etc.

-## Classroom Behavior
+## In Class
-4. **Participation**: Actively participate in class discussions and activities.
-Your contributions are valuable to the learning experience.
+4. **Join In** – Speak up and take part in discussions and activities.
-5. **Electronics**: Use electronic devices only for class-related activities.
-Phones should be on silent mode or turned off unless otherwise directed by the instructor.
-6. **Food and Drink**: Consumption of food and drinks is not allowed.
+5. **Gadget Use** – Use devices only for class.
+Keep phones silent.
+6. **No Eating** – Food and drinks aren’t allowed in class.

-## Assignments and Assessments
+## Assignments & Tests
-7. **Deadlines**: Submit all assignments on time.
-Late submissions are not allowed.
+7. **Meet Deadlines** – Submit on time.
+No late work.
-8. **Integrity**: Adhere to academic integrity policies.
-Cheating, plagiarism, and other forms of academic dishonesty will not be tolerated.
+8. **Be Honest** – No cheating or plagiarism.
-9. **Quality**: Ensure that your work is well-organized, clearly written, and meets the assignment guidelines.
+9. **Do It Right** – Make sure your work is neat, clear, and follows instructions.

 ## Communication
-10. **Office Hours**: Take advantage of the instructor's office hours for additional help or to discuss concerns.
-Appointments can also be scheduled if needed.
+10. **Office Hours** – Drop by during office hours or book a schedule if needed.
-11. **Messaging Etiquette**: Use Microsoft Teams for class-related communication.
-Be professional and concise in your messages.
-Include your full name and course details in your messages.
+11. **Message Properly** – Use MS Teams, be clear and polite.
+Include your name and course.

 ## Attendance
-12. **Regular Attendance**: Attend all classes unless you have a valid reason for absence.
-Inform the instructor in advance if you know you will be absent.
+12. **Show Up** – Come to all classes unless you have a valid reason.
+Let me know ahead.
-13. **Make-Up Work**: It is your responsibility to catch up on missed work.
-Check with classmates or the instructor for missed content and assignments.
+13. **Catch Up** – If you miss class, it’s your job to get the notes and assignments.

 ## Group Work
-14. **Collaboration**: Work collaboratively with your group members.
-Contribute equally and respect the ideas and opinions of others.
-15. **Responsibility**: Fulfill your responsibilities in group projects.
-Communicate effectively with your group to ensure timely completion of tasks.
+14. **Work Together** – Share the load, listen, and respect each other.
+15. **Do Your Part** – Communicate and meet your group deadlines.